Oboro Station

 Oboro Station (尾幌駅, Oboro-eki) is a railway station on the "Hanasaki Line" section of the JR Hokkaido Nemuro Main Line.
 Located in Akkeshi, Hokkaidō, Japan, the station opened on December 1, 1917.

+History

+Future plans

+In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition owing to low ridership.